filipemf/scandiweb-minimalistic-storefront/README.md

-# Getting Started with Create React App
+# Scandiweb Minimalistic Storefront

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for the Scandiweb Entry React developer Test.
+Made by: Filipe Marques Ferreira.

 ## Available Scripts